Linn County, Kansas

 • 2011 - Linn County is severely impacted by tornadoes, resulting in loss of life and massive destruction.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Linn County, Kansas.
+This timeline provides a condensed summary of the historical journey of Linn County, Kansas.